Travel Policies

 Obtaining a Credit Card

 Only employees of the College are eligible to receive a College credit card.
-Contractors, temporary employees, and students are not eligible to receive a College credit card, pursuant to the card agreement with PNC Bank.
+Contractors, temporary employees, and students are not eligible to receive a College credit card, pursuant to the card agreement with Fifth Third Bank.
 Cardholders are responsible for the security of the card and all transactions made against the card.
 Cardholders will be required to sign a Cardholder Agreement as part of the application for a credit card, which can be found on the Business Office website at www.kzoo.edu/business.

 Process for Obtaining a Credit Card